-A range of circumstances related to additional emission generation will be considered when deciding whether an air quality assessment is required, and examples are listed below.
-The list is not definitive and will be based on the physical characteristics of the proposal, and where emissions are from road traffic, on the changes to traffic flow.

-- development of more than 10 dwellings or other sensitive development (eg.carehome, school), or commercial development more than 1,000m floorspace, within Saffron Walden AQMA - development in excess of 75 dwellings or 2500m2 commercial floorspace elsewhere in the district - development that will result in increased congestion, a change in either traffic volumes (for example 5% AADT or 1% within AQMA) or a change in vehicle speed (+-10kph), or both on a road with greater than 500 AADT or 100 AADT within the AQMA. - Proposals that would significantly alter the traffic composition in an area (e.g. by more than 25 HDV's AADT) including during the construction phase - Industrial development requiring compliance with the Environmental Permitting regime or development within B2 use class order (general industrial) - Development likely to produce significant particulate emissions not covered by the above including during the construction phase - Biomass installations rated at > 200kW or other combustion units >300kW - Proposals that include new car parking >100 spaces or >50 within AQMA - Proposals that by themselves are not likely to be significant but when considered in combination with other schemes may result in a significant increase in emissions - Mineral extraction, waste disposal and recycling sites or new sensitive development that may be exposed to emissions from these sites.
+- 4.1.1 A range of circumstances related to additional emission generation will be considered when deciding whether an air quality assessment is required, and examples are listed below.
+The list is not definitive and will be based on the physical characteristics of the proposal, and where emissions are from road traffic, on the changes to traffic flow. - schemes of more than 10 dwellings or other sensitive development (eg.carehome, school), or commercial development more than 1,000m floorspace, within Saffron Walden AQMA - schemes in excess of 75 dwellings or 2500m2 commercial floorspace elsewhere in the district - development resulting in a change in either traffic volumes (of more than 1000 AADT or 100 within AQMA) or a change in vehicle speed (+-10kph), or both... - Proposals that would significantly alter the traffic composition in an area (e.g. by more than 25 HDV's AADT) including during the construction phase - Industrial development requiring compliance with the Environmental Permitting regime or development within B2 use class order (general industrial) - One or more substantial combustion processes, where there is a risk of impacts at relevant receptors, usually high rated oil or gas fired boilers or combined heat and power plants - Development likely to produce significant particulate emissions not covered by the above including during the construction phase

-For most large developments, usually where they are expected to take one year or more to complete, or where there are sensitive receptors within 350m of the site boundary and/or within 100m of the routes used by construction traffic, the impact during the construction and demolition phase from dust, and contribution to fine particulates levels and oxides of nitrogen should be included in the air quality assessment.
+- Biomass installations rated at > 200kW or other combustion units >300kW - Proposals that include new car parking >100 spaces or >50 within AQMA - Proposals that by themselves are not likely to be significant but when considered in combination with other schemes may result in a significant increase in emissions - Mineral extraction, waste disposal and recycling sites or new sensitive development that may be exposed to emissions from these sites. - 4.1.2 For most large developments, usually where they are expected to take one year or more to complete, or where there are sensitive receptors within 350m of the site boundary and/or within 100m of the routes used by construction traffic, the impact during the construction and demolition phase from dust, and contribution to fine particulates levels and oxides of nitrogen should be included in the air quality assessment.
 The assessments must take account of the duration of the construction phase, and the impact on all sensitive receptors, which may differ from the operational phase, and include mitigation measures.
 Section 7 of this guidance refers to the details required for the construction phase of the development and level of mitigation expected.